basho-labs/puppet-riak/README.md

 ## Overview

 This module manages the 2.x versions of the Riak distributed key-value store.

-## Module Description

 [Riak](http://basho.com/riak/) is an open source, distributed database that focuses on high availability, horizontal scalability, and *predictable*